Shea Weber: Junior career

-Nashville Predators
+Nashville Predators (2005–2016)

 On September 10, 2004, Weber signed a three-year, $1.425 million entry-level contract with the Nashville Predators.
 A year-and-a-half later, Weber made his NHL debut on January 6, 2006, against the Detroit Red Wings, recording three shots on goal in 11:08 minutes of icetime.
 Three months later, on April 6, 2006, he scored his first NHL goal, against Reinhard Divis of the St. Louis Blues in a 3–0 Nashville victory.
 Weber went on to play in 28 games during his rookie season, finishing with two goals and ten assists.
 He also scored two goals in four Stanley Cup playoff games with the Predators before the team was eliminated in the first round by the San Jose Sharks.
 With Nashville's American Hockey League (AHL) affiliate, the Milwaukee Admirals, still in playoff action, Weber was reassigned to the Admirals' roster for the remainder of the AHL playoffs.
 He recorded 6 goals and 5 assists in 14 games during his time with the Admirals, who finished in second place in the Calder Cup, losing to the Hershey Bears in six games in the Calder Cup Finals.

 It was during his sophomore season Weber evolved into one of Nashville's most important players.
 By the midpoint of the season, Weber already had 26 points, and his play was recognized on January 14, 2007, when he was named to the Western Conference roster for the 2007 NHL YoungStars Game in Dallas, Texas.
 Weber finished the season with 40 points, ranking eighth on the Predators' roster in total points.
 He added an additional three assists in five playoff games before the Predators were eliminated by San Jose for the second consecutive season.

 Weber's third season with the Predators began with a series of injuries.
 After playing only 2:19 minutes of the first period in Nashville's season-opening game against the Colorado Avalanche, Weber fell awkwardly and dislocated his kneecap.
 The injury caused him to miss the next six weeks of play before returning to the Nashville line-up during a game with the St. Louis Blues on November 17, 2007.
 Weber was sidelined again shortly after, injuring his leg and missing another 11 games before he returned during a January 15, 2008, game against the Calgary Flames.
 Weber finished the season with 20 points in 54 games.
 He received a single fifth-place vote to tie for 17th with seven other players in James Norris Memorial Trophy voting as the NHL's best defenceman.